WELCOME to the West Australian Folk Federation (WAFF)

 We became an incorporated body in 1974.
 We serve the entire state, although predominantly the Perth Metro area, and have done so for more than five decades.
 The WAFF is working now to reinvigorate itself and redefine its role in promotion of folk performing arts in Western Australia, including music, dance, yarns and poetry.
 In the coming months we promise many new and exciting developments.
 Join us as we work to elevate understanding and appreciation for folk music, poetry, dance, and story-telling.

-Currently one club is officially run under the banner of the WAFF (Wanneroo Folk Club &amp) and a number of others are affiliated.
+Currently two clubs are officially run under the banner of the WAFF (Wanneroo Folk Club Swan Acoustic) and a number of others are affiliated.

 Wanneroo Folk Club (in Warwick)